ZachJMoore/passeljs/README.md

     }

-    passelDidMount(){ // All components are ready to go.
+    componentDidMount(){ // All components are ready to go.

-        // State can be access directly through this.state or this.global if no reactivity is needed. this.stateChanged.on("temperature", console.log) //local
+        // State can be access directly through this.state or this.global if no reactivity is needed. this.stateChanged.on("temperature", console.log) //called locally when the value of this.state.temperature changes this.globalChanged.on("TestComponent.temperature", console.log) //called globally when TestComponent changes the value of this.state.temperature
-        this.globalChanged.on("TestComponent.temperature", console.log) //global.

         const interval = setInterval(()=>{
             this.setState({temperature: this.state.temperature + 2})